Do you love the deep, bold flavor of Guinness, Ireland's favorite stout?

 A graduate of the Ballymaloe Cookery School, she is the coauthor of Sláinte: The Complete Guide to Irish Craft Beer and Cider (New Island) and Chair of the Irish Food Writers' Guild.

 You can find out more about her on her very own food blog.

-How To Pre-Order The Official Guinness Cookbook
+How To Order The Official Guinness Cookbook

 Good news!
-In the meantime it's available for preorders on Amazon.
+It's available on Amazon.